Why Does My Cat’s Breath Stink?

 How to Prevent Stinky Cat Breath

+If you notice your cat’s breath has started to smell, you can prevent this problem from worsening.
 Whether you’re trying to reverse bad breath in cats or you want to prevent this problem in your pet, follow these tips:

 - Schedule routine vet visits: Your vet can check for health problems that may be causing bad breath and perform professional teeth cleanings to remove tartar and plaque buildup.
 If you have specific concerns about your cat’s breath, you can bring them up to your vet.